caspercommunityio/node-red-contrib-casper/README.md

 **DO NOT SHARE THESE INFORMATION WITH OTHER PEOPLE**

 You have to specify the private key pem and the public key pem of your account in order to sign the transaction correctly.
+Copy only the necessary information not the "---- BEGIN/END ----".

 The private key comes from cspr.live.

 You can generate the public key pem using the following openssl command :

 ```
-openssl pkey -in private_key_from_csprlive.pem -out public_key.pem
+openssl pkey -in private_key_from_csprlive.pem -out public_key.pem -pubout -outform PEM
 ```

 ## How to test